 The spine is transformed into a "C" slouch.
 The slouch compresses the organs housed in upper chest chamber and muscle strain in the lower back.
-The discomfort causes one to reposition; (sit upright) only to continue the same vicious cycle minutes later.,
+The discomfort causes repositioning (sit upright): only to resume the same vicious cycle minutes later.,

 We find it hard to sit upright because leaning is part of our sitting culture.
 In leaning, we rely on the backrest to support our body, thus the unused back muscles become weaker over time.
 The result is structural collapse, back pain sets in.